Hissal/Closures/README.md

 dotnet add package Closures
 ```

-Performance benchmarks of the below code using closures vs capturing variables
+Performance benchmarks of the code from the Why? section using closure structs vs capturing variables
-in a lambda expression show significant improvements in execution time and memory allocation.
+in a lambda expression shows significant improvements in execution time and memory allocation.

 ![](img/Benchmark_CaptureI.png)